ayuzafovich/UsbGps4Droid/README.md

 - Support for any SiRF USB GPS device

 ## Usage

-### USB Permissions Popup
-**Unless your ROM is modified then Android will ask permission to use your USB GPS device everytime you reconnect it**

-If your device is rooted, then you can follow [this tutorial](https://stackoverflow.com/a/30563253/1741602) in order to surpress the USB permission popup system wide and grant permission everytime automatically.

-If your device is not rooted, then there is nothing I can do.
-This is unfortunately a limitation of the android operating system.
-If this is for an embedded system I highly recommend rooting the device and following the tutoial.

 ### Connecting a USB GPS to your device
 - A USB GPS device can connect to an Android device's charging port, with a USB OTG adapter, if your device supports